propelml/propel/README.md

 Due to the notebook and documentation, the website is fairly non-trivial.
 It is written in React (actually Preact), but does not use JSX.

-When working on the website, it's often nice to only run the website tests, and not worry about the framework.
-To do this run a local website:
+When working on the website, it's often nice to run a dev server

-    ./tools/http_server.js
+    ./tools/dev_website.js

-Then to automatically build the website tests on changes, run
+This will automatically rebuild the website on any scss or javascript changes.

+Sometimes you'll want to work on the tests - this can be done like so:

     ./tools/parcel.js tools/test_website.ts -d build/website/

 To run the website tests, point your browser to http://localhost:8080/static/test.html#script=/test_website.js

-However to build the entire website, `./tools/build_website.js` must be run after every change.
+However to build the release website, `./tools/build_website.js` must be run after every change.
 (We don't yet have auto-build on change, sorry.)